 By the start of February, Alpine ski resorts have been open for at least 6 weeks.
 This has allowed time for the large snowfalls of the deep winter months to lay a great snow base, both on and off the piste.
 Even in a non-vintage snow season, the snow cannons have also had enough time to create a decent base using artificial snow during the colder months.

-UK February Half Term ski holidays
+February Half Term ski holidays

-French School Holidays for 2019
+French School Holidays

-Zone B (The North and South East): 10th February - 24th February.
+Zone B (The North and Provence)

 Full choice of resorts in FebruaryBeing the middle of the skiing season, when snow conditions are at their peak, means that you can safely consider even the relatively low altitude resorts.
 It never hurts to be high up but there are many lower resorts which have so much to offer, if you pick the right time of year.
-These tend to be the traditional Alpine mountain towns and villages which have much more charm than some of the high altitude, purpose built stations.
+These tend to be the traditional alpine mountain towns and villages which have much more charm than some of the high altitude, purpose built stations.